 A strong password doesn’t consist of:

 - Your Child’s or Pet’s name

 - Other family members’ names or nicknames

 - Your favourite soccer team or holiday destination

-Any word or phrase which is related to you and may be easy to guess, for example by looking at your Social Media profiles is a bad idea.
+Any word or phrase which is related to you and might be easy to guess, by looking at your Social Media profiles for example, is a bad idea.

 Let’s assume Karlos3105 is my password for CharlieHR.
 Someone who wants’ to get into my account, just has to go to my Instagram Feed.
 They will find funny videos of my parent’s cat named Karlos and will also see pictures of my latest birthday celebration.
 Hence, using a combination of my pet’s name and my birthday is not a strong password.

 Passwords are the most common way to prove your identity when using websites, email accounts and a computer/phone itself.
 It is essential to use strong passwords to protect your data and your identity.
 The best security in the world is useless if someone can make use of your login credentials or guess your password.

 It is very common for other people to impersonate you online and to commit fraud and other crimes, including: